 Three Stone Engagement Rings

 Three stone engagement rings feature three diamonds or gemstones set in a continuous row along the top of the ring.
 Typically, the stone in the center is the largest, with the two stones on its side slightly smaller.
-Three stone rings can represent your past, present and future as a couple and are a wonderful alternative to the classic solitaire ring.
+These three stone rings represent your past, present and future as a couple and are a wonderful alternative to the classic solitaire ring.

 Engagement Rings with Side Stones

-There are many options for engagement rings with side stones.
+An engagement ring with side stones is an incredibly modern and romantic choice to consider.
 From classic to vintage, red carpet to modern, this category is full of ring designs to get creative with.
 Usually the center diamond is secured with prongs and flanked by more diamonds along the sides.
-One popular ring style is the halo design.
-A halo ring features a center diamond encircled by smaller round diamonds.
-The sparkle does not end at the center stone – it continues to dazzle along the ring shaft where more diamonds are set.
-An engagement ring with side stones is an incredibly modern and romantic choice to consider.
+One popular ring style is the halo design which features a center diamond encircled by smaller round diamonds.
+The sparkle does not end at the center stone but continues to dazzle along the ring shaft where more diamonds are set.

 Selecting a Center Diamond

-When choosing the best diamond for your diamond engagement ring you should consider the four c's.
-These are universally accepted characteristics that all diamonds are graded by and refer to the Cut, Color, Clarity, and Carat weight of a diamond.
+When choosing the best diamond for your engagement ring, you should consider the four C’s.
+These are universally accepted characteristics by which all diamonds are graded.
+They are: cut, color, clarity, and carat weight of a diamond.
 By changing any of the characteristics, you can dramatically affect the diamond's value, all other factors being equal.

 For a customized engagement ring, start by choosing the engagement ring styles you think she'll love and then focus on finding a beautiful, certified center diamond.
-Anjolee's diamond ring collection offers the ability to customize both the side stones and center diamond independently.
+With Anjolee's diamond ring collection, you have the option to customize both the side stones and center diamond independently.
 Explore our huge selection of round and princess cut diamonds, and click on the diamond certificate link to view specific details about the cut, clarity, color, carat, polish, and symmetry of the center diamond before you add it to your engagement ring.